BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

    * - Boolean Operators
      - Meaning
    * - :ref:`(*Point* | *OrientedPoint*) can see (*vector* | *Object*)`
-     - Whether or not a position or Objectis visible from a Point or OrientedPoint.
-V
+     - Whether or not a position or Object is visible from a Point or OrientedPoint.
    * - :ref:`(*vector* | *Object*) in *region*`
      -  Whether a position or Object lies in the region